 - assessment of severity of anxiety pathways

-- Specific regulatory techniques used in AB-ISTDP to treat anxiety symptoms
+- Specific regulatory techniques used in Attachment-Based ISTDP to treat anxiety symptoms

 - Working effectively with anxiety to deepen emotional processing in session